kenmccann/advanced-tier-offering/README.md

 **Session aim**: The consultant should work with the customer to provide a high-level view and example of scanning images from a public docker repo, explaining the Vulnerability results and Risk based insights using the SaaS console.
 Explaining to the customer how to interpret and understand the results and what they mean.

-### Understanding Image Scanning within Aquasec
+### Understanding Image Scanning within Aqua
 First start by selecting a couple of images from Docker hub, such as alpine:3.4 and ubuntu:14.04 to show the customer the kind of information which is obtained when they are scanned and what vulnerabilies & CVE's are likely to exist for images within the container.

 ### Invoking a Manual Scan

 Images can be scanned independently by using the "Add Images" button within the Images part of the UI.
 The  documentation link  [here](https://docs.aquasec.com/docs/repository-operations) explains more about how this process works - it's  largely intuitive - it also covers more details about the registry settings and configurations used by customers.

 For our example use case, we have added the alpine:3:4 image to the scan queue which then invokes the scan (via a docker pull).
-The Aquasec scanner scans the container image, reports the results back to the console which can be seen in the UI against the registry and repo name.
+The Aqua scanner scans the container image, reports the results back to the console which can be seen in the UI against the registry and repo name.

 Some customers may ask:

-> How does Aquasec get the information about vulnerabilities and CVE's from the container?
+> How does Aqua get the information about vulnerabilities and CVE's from the container?

-***Answer**: Basically, the Aquasec scanner decomposes the container image and scans each layer and creates a *sha256* hash of each file/binary within that layer.
+***Answer**: Basically, the Aqua scanner decomposes the container image and scans each layer and creates a *sha256* hash of each file/binary within that layer.

 The results containing all the hashes and details of the container, including it's digest and content hash are sent to Cybercenter [ our cloud vulnerability DB ]  for it to process and identify which files and pakages it recognises that contain vulnerabilties, then Cybercenter sends those results back for the console to process the results within the UI.*